 1 Do you have a data sharing agreement (DSA) or contract with the data provider?
 Yes / No. If yes, answer question 1a 1a Will you still comply with all relevant data sharing contracts if you are working remotely?
 Yes / No. Must be yes 2 Is the work covered by ethical approvals?
 Yes / No. If yes, answer question 2a 2a Does the ethics agreement and associated documentation allow (or not prohibit) working remotely?
-Yes / No. Must be yes 3 Have you used the Data Security and Protection Toolkit (DSPT) or Cyber Essential Plus (CE+) as your security assurance?
-Yes / No. If yes, answer questions 3a and 3b 3a Do you comply with the University Cyber Essentials policy: Yes / No. Must be yes 3b Do you have approval from a ScHARR IG representative Yes / No. Must be yes 1() 2() 2() 10() 11
+Yes / No. Must be yes 3 Have you used the Data Security and Protection Toolkit (DSPT) as your security assurance?
+Yes / No. If yes, answer questions 3a 3a Do you comply with the process for projects using the Data Security and Protection Toolkit (DSPT) as the security assurance Yes / No. Must be yes

-In order to work remotely on sensitive research data, answers 1(a), 2(a), 3(a) and 3(b) must be "yes" where applicable.
+In order to work remotely on sensitive research data, answers 1(a), 2(a) and 3(a) must be "yes" where applicable.

-Annex B - Information Governance contacts IG committee membership
+Annex B - Information Governance contacts

+IG committee membership